-- Shoes that fully cover the feet are required to be worn at all times - Hats, caps, bandanas or other types of head coverings are not to be worn - Students should not have visible tattoos - Students are not to wear jewelry (excluding watches and medical bracelets), excessive makeup, or bright lip color - If worn, nail polish must be a natural color - Hair should not obstruct vision and should not be of an unnatural color or style
+- Shoes that fully cover the feet are required to be worn at all times - Hats, caps, bandanas or other types of head coverings are not to be worn in the school - Students should not have visible tattoos - Students are not to wear jewelry (excluding watches and medical bracelets), excessive makeup, or bright lip color - Hair should not obstruct vision and should not be of an unnatural color or style

-Physical Education Attire (Grades 6-12)
+Physical Education Attire (Grades 3-12)

-Students must wear a T-shirt of solid color (no designs), a BCA physical education T-shirt or a Tabernacle athletic team shirt.
+Students must wear a BCA physical education T-shirt.

-Students must wear solid-color basketball style shorts or BCA physical education shorts/ sweatpants.
+Students must wear BCA physical education shorts/sweatpants.